clap-rs/clap_generate/README.md

 ## License

-`clap_generate` is licensed under either the MIT or APACHE 2.0 license at your option.
-Unless otherwise explicitly stated, all contributions are dual licensed likewise.
-Please read the [LICENSE-MIT](LICENSE-MIT) or [LICENSE-APACHE](LICENSE-APACHE) files in this repository for more information.
+`clap_generate` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

+See the [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) files in this repository for more information.

 ## Related Crates